ffund/run-my-experiment-on-geni-blog/2016-03-06-conduct-a-simple-man-in-the-middle-attack-on-a-wifi-hotspot.md

 and make a note of each node's MAC address.

-Finally, make sure all the nodes can ping one another by IP address.
+Make sure all the nodes can ping one another by IP address.
 On each, run:

 ```
 ping -c 1 192.168.0.3